pammpeng/MICB475_24W1_Team_9/Meeting Minutes/Meeting Minutes 10_30.md

 ## Agenda Items
 - Proposal debrief and revision based on comments, receive feedback from Hans
+- Timeline?
+When should we submit revised version?
+- Should we revise our aims?
 - Tasks already completed
     1. QIIME2 Processing
 - To-do